-PORTFOLIO MANAGERS
+PORTFOLIO MANAGER

 Himayani Puri is the Fund's Portfolio Manager as well as the portfolio manager for a private fund, which uses an investment strategy that is similar to the investment strategy used by the Fund.
 Currently, all investors in the private fund are employees of the Adviser.
 Ms. Puri is a Senior Managing Director, the Director of Research, and a member of the Management Committee of FMC Group Holdings, the parent company of First Manhattan Co.
 LLC.
-In her capacity as Director of Research for First Manhattan Co.
-LLC, As of February 28, 2023, the Portfolio Manager is responsible for the portfolio management of the following types of accounts in addition to the Fund:
+As of February 29, 2024, the Portfolio Manager is responsible for the portfolio management of the following types of accounts in addition to the Fund: